ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- get author by id and return some information about his/her books including reviews of the book stored in `book-review-api`.
+- Get author by id and return some information about his/her books including reviews of the book stored in
+`book-review-api`.

-> **Note**: as the book stored in `author-book-api` and `book-review-api` has the same ISBN, `123`, it's possible to
+> **Note.** as the book stored in `author-book-api` and `book-review-api` has the same ISBN, `123`, it's possible to
 retrieve the reviews of the book.
 Otherwise, an empty list will be returned in case `book-review-api` does not have a
 specific ISBN or the service is down.
 ```